Data Insights

 It’s not just about search engine rankings — it's about enticement.

-In our diverse sample set, we found that most businesses filled out 86% of core fields that were available on each local listing that they manage.
+We found that in our diverse sample set, most businesses filled out 86% of core fields that were available to the locations that they manage.
 That's strong, but it allowed room for improvement.

-But to say that businesses with above average knowledge management see above average search engine performance is too simple.
+But to say that businesses with above average knowledge management see above average search engine performance is somewhat simplistic.
 To start making a case for a causal relationship between the two, there needs to be a correlation between increasing amounts of stored core information and increasing performance.

 Categorizing businesses into letter grades for the amount of core information they have stored for their locations — businesses with 90-100% of core information filled in get an A, 86-90% get a B, and 78-85% get a C – is a simple way of showing increased adoption of a strategy leading to increased results.